-In 1998, the guitarist Thomas Dahl quit the band and was replaced by Sebastian Sandstrøm.
-Additionally the band was expanded by keyboard player Jess Jensen.
+In 1998 Dahl quit the band and was replaced by guitarist Sebastian Sandstrøm.
+Additionally it was expanded by keyboard player Jess Jensen.

-In 2000, the band moved to the Danish capital Copenhagen, where the band began working and rehearsing on new songs in their own studio.
+In 2000 the band moved to the Danish capital Copenhagen, where they began writing and rehearsing new songs in their own studio.

-In June 2001 Saybia got a record deal with EMI and released an EP consisting of 6 tracks.
-Songs like "Fools Corner" and "The Day After Tomorrow" got massive airplay on Danish radio station "P3".
+In June 2001 Saybia got a record deal with EMI and released the self-titled 6-tracks EP Saybia.
+Songs like "Fools Corner" and "The Day After Tomorrow" got massive airplay on Danish national radio channel DR P3.

 On 21 January 2002 the debut album The Second You Sleep was released.
 The album wrote history as it was the first debut rock album to go straight to no. 1 on the Danish album charts.
 Furthermore the single "The Second You Sleep" was released in Belgium, Finland, Germany Netherlands, Norway and Sweden.
 At the Danish Music Awards the same year the band won three awards: "Album of the Year", "Group of the Year" and "Singer of the Year".

 On 13 September 2004 Saybia released their second album These Are The Days.
 Like the debut album it went straight to no. 1 on the Danish album charts.
 After the release, the band embarked on an intensive 6 month tour of Europe.
 The tour was successful and all venues in the Netherlands were sold out, including the gig at Paradiso Amsterdam.